KodeByKev/ImageClassificationWithCNN/README.md

-This repository contains documents for my master's thesis
+This repository contains the following documents for my master's thesis:

 "TechnicalPaper.pdf" - report of analysis and findings (created with quarto in RStudio)